Home > Resources > Blog >

 Have a look at our overview for VAT due dates in Europe.

-Substitute VAT Returns in Belgium
+Substitute VAT Returns in Belgium on Hold

 In the event of a missed VAT return deadline, the Belgian tax authorities will send taxpayers an assessment of the VAT due, also known as a “substitute” VAT return, three months after the end of the reporting period.
 How do tax authorities calculate their VAT return assessment?
 The tax authorities will include proposed estimated amounts based on the highest amount of VAT due declared on the previous 12 VAT returns submitted prior to the reporting period in question.